Post-Shoot Cull: The Aggressive Art of Selecting Your Best Photos

 The Philosophy Behind the Post-Shoot Cull

 1. Space Management: High-resolution photography produces raw files that can exceed 40MB each, making space a premium commodity.
-Holding onto unused images wastes valuable space and reduces efficiency.
+Holding onto unused images wastes valuable storage space and reduces efficiency.

-3. Artistic Growth: Culling is more than deleting files; it shapes the narrative of my artistic identity.
+3. Artistic Growth: Culling is more than deleting files; it shapes the narrative of your artistic identity.
 Each session is an opportunity for self-reflection and growth, assessing shots for composition, emotional impact, and technical precision.

 Philosophy Behind the Post-Shoot Cull - Para Athlete on in his chair